abiosoft/hello-caddy/README.md

 import | go import path
-repository | middleware repository directive | keyword to register middleware in Caddyfile setup | middleware setup function as it would be accessed from external package after (optional) | priority of middleware.
+repository | middleware repository directive | keyword to register middleware in Caddyfile after (optional) | priority of middleware.
 What directive should it be placed after.